lakshmipq/sslc/english/Poem-08-Mending-Wall.md

+## 4-mark questions
-## What argument does the speaker give to convince his neighbour that they do not need the wall
+### 1. What argument does the speaker give to convince his neighbour that they do not need the wall
 * The speaker says that they do not need the wall.
 * Because their fields are of two different kinds.
 * The neighbour’s field has pine tree.